DeKUT-DSAIL/dsa2021/README.md

 ![cover page image](/anomaly-detection/assets/img/file2.PNG)

-- Right click on the dataset sample to copy the path.
+- Right click on the dataset samples to copy the path.
-- Paste it on the *dataset import and visualize* cell of the notebook
+- Paste it on the *dataset import slots* cell of the notebook

 ![cover page image](/anomaly-detection/assets/img/file3.PNG)